kennytram/kennytram/README.md

 - 🎓 I graduated with a **Bachelor's (B.S.) degree in Computer Science**.

-- 🔭 I’m currently working on an **onboarding automation** project that works with several Google APIs and others.
+- 🔭 I’m currently working on an **OpenAI-powered CV Screening** project that works with Google OAuth 2.0 API.

 - 🌱 I’m currently reading **Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin.**